SaschaDens/ldap-connector/README.md

         'account_suffix'        =>  "@domain.local",
         'domain_controllers'    =>  array("192.168.0.1", "dc02.domain.local"), // Load balancing domain controllers
         'base_dn'               =>  'DC=domain,DC=local',
-        'admin_username'        =>  'dummy',    // Just needs to be an valid account to query other users if they exists 'admin_password'        =>  'password'
     );
     ```
 1. Once this is done you arrived at the final step and you will need to add a service provider.
-Open `app/config/app.php`, and add a new item to the providers array.
+Open `config/app.php`, and add a new item to the providers array.

 	```php
 	'Dsdevbe\LdapConnector\LdapConnectorServiceProvider'